 The Keneseth Eliyahoo Synagogue continues to be the center of Jewish cultural and religious life in Mumbai and is one of the key attractions for tourist.

 Entry is free.
 A photocopy of identity proof is a must, passport copy in case of foreign nationals.
-Charges for photography is Indian Rupees 500 or €6 or $7.
+Charges for photography is INR 500 or €6 or $7.
 Visiting hours are between 11:00 – 17:00 hrs, Sunday to Thursday.
-On Friday’s & Saturday’s, prayer meetings are held where entry is only for Jewish community.
+On Friday’s and Saturday’s, prayer meetings are held where entry is only for Jewish community.

 Few more pictures taken during my visit: